ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 ## Metals

-Metals have a Fermi surface in k-space which separate the occupied from the unoccupied Kohn-Sham states.
+Metals have a Fermi surface in k-space which separates the occupied from the unoccupied Kohn-Sham states.
 The shape of the Fermi surface can be quite complicated and is not known a priori.
 This means that in contrast to insulators or semiconductors where every k-point has the same number of **occupied** states, **in a metal the number of occupied states can vary from k-point to k-point**.
-This makes it more difficult to obtain converged results for metals.
+This makes it more difficult to calculate the electron density which involves a summation of the squared magnitudes of the wavefunctions of all **occupied states**.

 ### Tackling Discontinuities